evansbenj/2020_GBS.md/2022_allofraseri_RNAseq_alignment.md

 --readFilesCommand zcat
 ```

-# Need to fix the map quality scores using GATK (2021_SplitNCigarReads.sh):
+# Need to fix the cigars in the bam file using GATK (2021_SplitNCigarReads.sh):
 ```
 #!/bin/sh
 #SBATCH --job-name=SplitNCigarReads